 Beppu Onsen - Aside from soaking in a hot bath, you can also enjoy a rejuvenating mud bath in this onsen.

 Yufuin Onsen - If you want to enjoy the scenery while bathing, you can do so in this onsen.
 While bathing, you get a spectacular view of Mount Yufu.

 Experience Japanese Culture with Bokksu

-Can’t visit Japan onsen in person, but want to learn more about Japanese culture?
-Bokksu’s August Japanese subscription box provides delicious snacks and drinks that will transport you to your very own Japanese hot springs!
+Can't visit Japan onsen in person but want to learn more about Japanese culture?
+Bokksu's August Japanese snack box subscription provides delicious snacks and drinks that will transport you to your very own Japanese hot springs!
 Some of the delightful snacks included are Marusan Tamakiya Kurumi Walnut Mochi (~13 Pieces), Gateaux de Voyage Yuzu Soufflé (1 Piece), and Kanagawa Ken Noukyo Chagyo Center Hakone Sanroku Black Tea Akafuji (1 Bag).

 Don't forget to grab a Daitou Shingu Kogyo Co., Ltd. Relaxing Loungewear Robe for a complete onsen experience at home.
 Bokksu has many Asian items in the lifestyle, food, tea, and snack categories.
 Get everything you need delivered right to your doorstep!